 Mythbusters: 4 favourites to back against on Saturday

-Newly-promoted Cardiff are among the underdogs that are good value to defy the odds this weekend.
-If you fancy them all, back the 15/2 double chance accumulator.
+These underdogs from around Europe represent good value to defy the odds this weekend.
+If you fancy them all, back the 22/1 double chance accumulator.

 Click here to visit Betway's football betting page.